-On the way to Savar we will first visit Jahangirnagar University and its lake where you might have chance to visit different species of migratory birds if you travel in the winter.
-But at the summer also it has a lot to offer magnificent landscape and student dormitories buildings, singe of modern architecture.
+On the way to Savar, we will first visit Jahangirnagar University and its lake where you might have a chance to visit different species of migratory birds if you travel in the winter.
+But in the summer also it has a lot to offer magnificent landscapes and student dormitories buildings, singe of modern architecture.

 10.00 – 10.00 AM: Martyrs Memorial, singe of fascinating architecture .

 Visit National Martyrs Memorial in Savar (35 km from Dhaka) which was built to commemorate the martyrs in the liberation war in 1971.
-To discover the real structure of this memorial you need to see it from back side as the view you get from front side is different from back.
+To discover the real structure of this memorial you need to see it from the backside as the view you get from the front side is different from the back.

 10.00 – 10.00 AM: Boat ride from Nayarhat

-Reach Nayarhat Bazar .
-Leave the car, and take a 30 minute boat ride to the pottery village Kakran.
-This beautiful 30 to 35 mins boat ride will give you a small glimpse of impact of river on the daily life of the people who reside on the river bank
+Reach Nayarhat Bazar.
+Leave the car, and take a 30-minute boat ride to the pottery village Kakran.
+This beautiful 30 to 35 mins boat ride will give you a small glimpse of the impact of the river on the daily life of the people who reside on the river bank.

 10.30 – 11.30 AM: Walking through pottery village and try to do some pottery stuff for fun.